 As a regular practice in the creative industry, internships provide emerging designers with practical job skills and hands-on work experience to help launch their careers.
 RGDs were asked to share their intern-hiring practices and what strategies they employ to ensure a mutually-beneficial experience.

 When offering internship positions, it is up to the employer and the intern to understand the terms of the relationship and ensure that the position is structured to comply with the guidelines of the Ontario Ministry of Labour.

 "It is important for firms to follow best practices when offering internships," says Frank Chartrand RGD, Creative Director at Bureau.
 "Having guidelines in place will hopefully ensure a quality internship experience no matter where a student decides to go."

-Diego Casco RGD, Managing Director at ClarkHuot, sees room for improvement in the design industry's understanding of the Ministry's guidelines.
+Diego Casco RGD, Creative Director at CASCO Agency, sees room for improvement in the design industry's understanding of the Ministry's guidelines.
 "I believe our industry needs to become better informed about what the regulations are and how they affect us," he says.
 "Our firms are in a position to provide students and recent graduates with real-life work experience, helping them complete their programs and better integrate to the workforce."